Using the search box

 - searching all images for the keyword you entered

-In the search box you can enter place names, image reference numbers, sortie numbers or squadron numbers.
+In the search box you can enter place names, NCAP UNI image reference numbers or sortie references.

 Once you have a set of results you can choose to "Refine your results".
 This will open a panel that lets you refine by collections, date range, vertical or oblique images, or keyword.